kelvinsekx/letterloading/.github/CONTRIBUTING.md

 Thanks love because you would contribute! 🎉🎉🎉

-I, Ukuejubola Kelvin Oritsetimeyin (🎉kelvinsekx🎉), is honoured to seee you here and donot take any of your contributions for granted.
+I, Ukuejubola Kelvin Oritsetimeyin (🎉kelvinsekx🎉), is honoured to seee you here and do not take any of your contributions for granted.
 I really appreciate your effort at making LetterLoading awesome loaded.

 ## Dev